vijishmadhavan/SkinDeep/README.md

 ![Imgur](https://i.imgur.com/sm66zlt.jpg)

-(4) ImageDraw.Draw was used with forest green colour codes and placed randomly on zommed-in body images.
+(4) ImageDraw.Draw was used with forest green colour codes and placed randomly on zommed-in body images, Similar to Crappify in fast.ai.

 (5) Photoshop was also used to place tattoos in subjects were warping and angle change was needed.